RikkieBobby/Project3_Disney_Trivia/README.md

 - [Heroku](https://dashboard.heroku.com/apps) -  used to deploy the live project.
 - [Lucidchart](https://lucid.app/documents#/dashboard) -  used to create the game flowchart
 - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code
-- [Grammerly](https://app.grammarly.com/) - used to proof read the README.md
+- [Grammerly](https://app.grammarly.com/) - used to proofread the README.md

 ## Known Bugs

-- As of this moment in time there are no known bugs in the programme
+- As of this moment in time there are no known bugs in the program

 ## Fixed Bugs

 ### Validate user answer error

-When testing the game early on, I noticed after the user entered their name, if they tried to enter an answer in lower case the terminal would return the value error.
-This was obviously unwanted as the user may enter the input but not progress, to solve this I added the .lower() function to the get user answer validate answer functions so the user could input either higher or lower case
+When testing the game early on, I noticed after the user entered their name, if they tried to enter an answer in lowercase the terminal would return the value error.
+This was obviously unwanted as the user may enter the input but not progress, to solve this I added the .lower() function to the get user answer to validate answer functions so the user could input either higher or lowercase

 ### save_user_score not functioning

-This was a simple fix, instead of passing the arguments for the user_name and score, I was origionally passing it the user_name and answer, once I realised the error I corrected immediately.
+This was a simple fix, instead of passing the arguments for the user_name and score, I was originally passing it the user_name and answer, once I realized the error I corrected it immediately.

 ### Gspread module not found

-This was a tricky one early on. when I would be working on the project, I found that if I pushed my changes and closed down, the next time I started the program I would recieve a error in the terminal saying the gspread module was not found.
+This was a tricky one early on. when I would be working on the project, I found that if I pushed my changes and closed down, the next time I started the program I would receive an error in the terminal saying the gspread module was not found.
 Wondering why I would try to reinstall the Gspread module in the terminal but still found there was an error.
 I later learned this was because my imports had not been added to the requirements.txt.

 ## Deployment